Open island kitchen remodel in Chadds Ford, PA by Fedor Fabrication

 Can you cut a new opening in a fieldstone wall or add an island?

 Cutting a new opening in original fieldstone is possible only with serious structural review and a mason who specializes in historic stone work — and we typically avoid it, working with existing openings or addition spaces instead.
-When a load path is involved we bring in Rise Engineering for a stamped design, scoped and priced on the proposal, not improvised mid-project.
+When a load path is involved we bring in a Pennsylvania-registered structural engineer for a stamped design, scoped and priced on the proposal, not improvised mid-project.
 An island works well in most addition-kitchen footprints; we account for the cabinet, electrical, and any plumbing runs it needs from the start.

 What cabinetry and materials do you typically install in Chadds Ford kitchens?